yy3488/b9122/PyCharm.md

 Copy the path you get from there.

-Open PyCharm.
+_Step 4.2_: Open PyCharm.
 You should see "Configure Python Interpreter" at the top right, then on "Add New Interpreter", then on "Add Local Interpreter".
 In Environment, "New" is selected, but click on "Existing".
 Click on the three dots at the right.
 Paste the path you got from Anaconda Command Shell.
 Click OK, then OK.

 You succeeded if you no longer see "Configure Python Interpreter".